 Kaz manages Goulburn Valley CLC.
 Kaz came to us from Fitzroy Legal Service and the Neighbourhood Justice Centre in Collingwood.

 Sejal studied Law and International Relations at La Trobe University.
 She has previously worked as a solicitor advocate for Victoria Police in their specialist family violence unit, as a paralegal in the family division of the Melbourne Children’s Court for Victoria Legal Aid, and as a volunteer solicitor for the International Students Legal Advice Clinic of the Western Suburbs Legal Service.

-Jasmin Day – Rumbalara Paralegal
+Jasmine Day – Rumbalara Paralegal

-Jasmin worked for many years at Guthrie Street Primary School in Shepparton, first as a Koori Educator and then as Special Education Support Staff for students with high needs.
+Jasmine worked for many years at Guthrie Street Primary School in Shepparton, first as a Koori Educator and then as Special Education Support Staff for students with high needs.
 She also has a Certificate 3 in Business Administration, Education Support and Sport (Specialist Administration).

 Georgia Morrissey – Rumbalara Community Lawyer

 Georgia was admitted to practice in 2010 and interned with the Consumer Law Centre and Jobwatch Employment.
 She comes to us from SMR Legal in Shepparton.
 She is a member of the Shepparton Law Court Redevelopment Steering Committee and has predominately worked in Family Law and Family Violence.
 She has a particular interest in children’s matters relating to family violence.